-Reporting back to the GP
+Reporting back to the Practitioner

-Where an allied health professional provides a single service to the patient under a referral, they must provide a written report back to the referring GP after each service.
+Where an allied health professional provides a single service to the patient under a referral, they must provide a written report back to the referring GP or medical practitioner after each service.

-Where an allied health professional provides multiple services to the same patient under the one referral, they must provide a written report back to the referring GP after the first and last service only, or more often if clinically necessary.
+Where an allied health professional provides multiple services to the same patient under the one referral, they must provide a written report back to the referring GP or medical practitioner after the first and last service only, or more often if clinically necessary.
 Written reports should include:

-- · any investigations, tests, and/or assessments carried out on the patient; - · any treatment provided; and - · future management of the patient's condition or problem.
+- any investigations, tests, and/or assessments carried out on the patient; - any treatment provided; and - future management of the patient's condition or problem.